-With all that said, I wanted to try a little gold spray paint.
+With all that said, I wanted to try Rust-Oleum Universal Metallic in Pure Gold for this vintage typewriter table makeover.
 I can sense you sighing, “she’s so stubborn”.

 I had thrifted this vintage metal typewriter table for $2.50 and decided it might look cute in the computer shop I’ve been slowly helping gussy up.
 Two chairs in their waiting area + a fancy coffee maker necessitated a side table.
-I don’t know why, but I decided this would be my chance to try gold spray paint.
+I don’t know why, but I decided this would be my chance to try gold again, lol.
 Here it is before (I had already popped the wheelie feet off):

-I scrubbed the table with Mr. Clean, then rinsed it and let it dry.
+To start this vintage typewriter table makeover, I scrubbed the table with Mr. Clean, then rinsed it and let it dry.
 I used a fine grit sandpaper and lightly sanded the entire surface and then wiped it down again.
 I removed the wheels (they just pop off) and carefully wrapped them in painter’s tape.

+Then I got to spraying, using Rust-Oleum Universal Metallic in Pure Gold.
+This Rust-Oleum spray paint bonds well with metal and has a built-in primer so painting the table was easy.
+This was another spray painting job I tackled in my Father-in-law’s spray painting booth.
+I am so ecstatic about the potential for cold-weather spray painting!!
 I flipped the table over and did the underside first.
 I let it dry about half an hour and then gingerly flipped it back to spray paint the top and sides.
 The spray in any direction nozzles are so fabulous – how did we spray paint without them?
 Also, these new formulas dry fast – I love that.

 I have been doing my best to be a patient spray-painter: applying super thin, sheer coats and waiting a few minutes in between.
 When we were out at my in-laws’, chopping wood and painting, we brought Szuka and added her to my father-in-law’s existing three dogs (one of whom won’t play nice with anyone, and two that do hang out but can’t be let outside together).
 I was on puppy-patrol and was kept pretty busy letting them out individually for pee breaks and breaking up fights.
 Paint a little, let a dog out for a pee, paint another coat, try to find that dog and lure it back inside, spray on another thin coat, let out another dog.
 It worked well for me!
 Being distracted is great for spray painting projects because it keeps me from sitting there, with a twitchy spray painting finger, globbing on heavy coat coat after coat.

-For now, you’ll have to take my word that it’s such a cute piece of furniture for an otherwise modern computer store.
+Do you like this vintage typewriter table makeover?
 These typewriter tables seem to be a dime a dozen.
 If you stumble across one for cheap, you might one to give it a little makeover.
 If not gold, then perhaps one of these gorgeous colours?

 |Visual Heart, Our Secondhand House, Design Dining Diapers|